jevko/jevkoml/README.md

 ## Build or run with Deno

-*This is relevant only if you are not using the executable version.*
+*This is an alternative to using the executable version above.*

 ### Dependencies